Ultimate Guide to Guitar Compressor Pedals

 The unique feature with this pedal is the clipping knob.
 The simple way to think about this is that it mimics what happens with a tube amp – as a tube amp is driven harder and harder, it clips and breaks up.
 The clipping knob can be used in a similar way.
 You can use it to achieve a more dirty tone or dial it back to achieve a crystal clear tone.

 Pros: great quality and plenty of flexibility.
 Clipping knob is a nice feature

 Wampler Ego Compressor

-The sustain and volume knobs should be self explanatory at this point.
+The sustain and volume knobs should be self-explanatory at this point.
 Like the Keeley C4, the Wampler Ego has an attack knob.
 The Ego also has a blend knob so it gives you the same flexibility the Xotic SP has in that regard.
 The unique knob on this pedal is the tone knob.
-It’s a bit odd to see a tone knob on a compressor as a compressor doesn’t really change tone like an overdrive pedal does.
-The tone knob is basically a high end EQ boost to give your compressed tone a brighter sound.
+It’s a bit odd to see a tone knob on a compressor as a compressor doesn’t really change tone as an overdrive pedal does.
+The tone knob is basically a high-end EQ boost to give your compressed tone a brighter sound.
 When I played around with the Ego I found I kept the tone knob all the way down but some guitarists may prefer using it.

 When compared to all the other pedals mentioned above, the Wampler Ego has more flexibility and features.
 Keep in mind this does come at a higher cost.